Accelerated decomposition of bistochastic kernel matrices by low rank approximation: Application

-Next we employ the dilution and subsampling algorithms to approximate the EVD of the kernel matrix corresponding to the bistochastic normalized version of kernel \eqref{eq:data-kernel}.
-For that we perform a partial Cholesky factorization with rank parameter $r=2048$, yielding a trace norm error of $7.15\%$.
-The right panel of Figure \ref{fig:samples1} shows the product states sampled by the pivoted partial Cholesky algorithm for the used rank parameter.
+We employ Algorithm \ref{alg:bistoch} to approximate the EVD of the kernel matrix corresponding to the bistochastic normalized version of kernel \eqref{eq:data-kernel}.
+For that we perform a partial Cholesky factorization using ARPC with rank parameter $r=4096$ and block size $b=64$, yielding a trace norm error of $8.91\%$.
+This was carried out using one Nvidia A100 GPU with 40 GiB of memory in single precision (32-bit) floating point arithmetic.
+To improve its numerical stability, the QR step of Algorithm \ref{alg:bistoch} was applied to the regularized matrix $\tilde D^{-1}F+\gamma I$, obtained by adding a small parameter $\gamma>0$ to its diagonal entries.
+The computed eigenvalues and eigenfunctions are compared with the true ones obtained by directly computing the EVD of the bistochastic kernel matrix.
+The true EVD was computed on an AMD EPYC 7713 CPU in double precision (64-bit).

-The dilution and subsampling results are compared with the true results obtained by directly computing the EVD of the bistochastic kernel matrix.
-More specifically, we test the performance of each method by focusing on two aspects of the approximate results.
-First, we compare the individual eigenvalues and eigenfunctions obtained by each method with the corresponding true results.
-Computing an accurate approximation of individual eigenvalues and functions is important in applications such as kernel smoothing, where one uses a kernel integral operator to regularize a function or the spectrum of a linear operator.
-Second, we test whether the linear span of the eigenfunctions computed by each method is of sufficiently high rank to accurately represent the true state data.
-This property is important in applications such as reduced modeling and dynamical closure, where one uses a data driven basis to build a compressed representation of observables of the true dynamics.
+The two right panels of Figure \ref{fig:compare1} compare the true and approximate eigenvalues, showing the close agreement obtained for approximately the first $1\,000$ eigenvalues.
+The drop observed around magnitude $10^{-8}$ of the approximate eigenvalues is because of the regularization parameter $\gamma$ used for the QR step of Algorithm \ref{alg:bistoch}.